Sexual Orientation Discrimination FAQs

 Frequently Asked Questions About Sexual Orientation Discrimination

 Everyone deserves to work without the fear of discrimination.
-At The Spitz Law Firm, LLC, we understand the difficulties many face with these issues.
+At Spitz, The Employee’s Law Firm, we understand the difficulties many face with these issues.
 Here are some of the main questions we see frequently around sexual orientation discrimination:

 What States Protect All Employees From LGBT/LGBTQ Discrimination?
 Can I Sue My Employer For Discriminating Against Me Because I’m A Lesbian, Gay, Bisexual, Transgender or Queer Person?

 Sexual Orientation Discrimination Attorney: Not all states ban LGBT/LGBTQ discrimination in employment.
 Unfortunately, Ohio is one of those states that does not make it illegal for private employers to discriminate against LGBT workers.
 Sexual orientation and gender identity are protected by statute in California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Iowa, Maine, Maryland, Massachusetts, Minnesota, Nevada, New Jersey, New Mexico, Oregon, Rhode Island, Utah, Vermont, and Washington.
 Additionally, New York, New Hampshire and Wisconsin have laws that outlaw sexual orientation discrimination, but those laws do not offer any protection to transgender employees or based on gender identity.